Consensys/quorum/README.md

 Thank you for your interest in contributing to Quorum!

 Quorum is built on open source and we invite you to contribute enhancements.
 Upon review you will be required to complete a Contributor License Agreement (CLA) before we are able to merge.
-If you have any questions about the contribution process, please feel free to send an email to [quorum_info@jpmorgan.com](mailto:quorum_info@jpmorgan.com).
+If you have any questions about the contribution process, please feel free to send an email to [info@jpmorgan.com](mailto:info@goquorum.com).

+## Reporting Security Bugs
+Security is part of our commitment to our users.
+At Quorum we have a close relationship with the security community, we understand the realm, and encourage security researchers to become part of our mission of building secure reliable software.
+This section explains how to submit security bugs, and what to expect in return.

+All security bugs in [Quorum](https://github.com/jpmorganchase/quorum) and its ecosystem ([Tessera](https://github.com/jpmorganchase/tessera), [Constellation](https://github.com/jpmorganchase/constellation), [Cakeshop](https://github.com/jpmorganchase/cakeshop), ..etc)  should be reported by email to [info@goquorum.com](mailto:info@goquorum.com).
+Please use the prefix **[security]** in your subject.
+This email is delivered to Quorum security team.
+Your email will be acknowledged within 24 hours, and you'll receive a more detailed response to your email within 72 hours indicating the next steps in handling your report.
+For critical problems, you can encrypt your report using our PGP key (listed below).
+After the initial reply to your report, the security team will endeavor to keep you informed of the progress being made towards a fix and full announcement.
+These updates will be sent at least every five days.

+If you have not received a reply to your email within 48 hours or you have not heard from the security team for the past five days please contact directly [Chaddy Huussin (cucrisis)](go-quorum.slack.com).

+**Please note that Quorum slack channels are public discussion forum**.
+When escalating to this medium, please do not disclose the details of the issue.
+Simply state that you're trying to reach a member of the security team.

+#### Responsible Disclosure Process
+Quorum project uses the following responsible disclosure process:

+- Once the security report is received it is assigned a primary handler.
+This person coordinates the fix and release process.
+- The issue is confirmed and a list of affected software is determined.
+- Code is audited to find any potential similar problems.
+- If it is determined, in consultation with the submitter, that a CVE-ID is required, the primary handler obtains one via email.
+- Fixes are prepared for the two most recent major releases and the head/master revision.
+These fixes are not yet committed to the public repository.
+- A notification is sent to the Quorum-announce mailing/channel list to give users time to prepare their systems for the update.
+- five working days following this notification, the fixes are applied to the public repository and a new release is issued.
+- On the date that the fixes are applied, announcements are sent to Quorum-announce.
+- At this point you would be able to disclose publicly your finding.

+**Note:** This process can take some time.
+Every effort will be made to handle the security bug in as timely a manner as possible, however it's important that we follow the process described above to ensure that disclosures are handled consistently.

+#### Receiving Security Updates
+The best way to receive security announcements is to subscribe to the Quorum-announce mailing list/channel.
+Any messages pertaining to a security issue will be prefixed with **[security]**.

+Comments on This Policy
+If you have any suggestions to improve this policy, please send an email to info@goquorum.com for discussion.

 ## License